l9dson-wq/way-to-check/README.md

-# a way to check data in python
+# A way to check data in python

 This is the way that I chek type of data in python.